MLHale/nebraska-gencyber/teachers/firewall/README.md

 > 2. Protocol: ```UDP```
 > 3. Local Port: ```53```
 > 4. Remote Port: ```any```

-Notice that for inbound rules we focus on filtering based on Local ports.
-For outbound rules, we focused on filtering based on Remote ports.

 Here is the change illustrated for the TCP rule.
 > ![Windows firewall](./img/inbound-updated.png)